Exhibit loan policy

 - The location(s), title and dates of the exhibition.

-- Full details of the item(s) requested, a thumbnail image, the Library’s call number, or appropriate manuscript collection metadata (including mss call number, series or accession number, box and/or folder number) as well as descriptions for bound volumes specifying the opening(s) to be displayed.
+- Full details of the item(s) requested, a thumbnail image, the Libraries’s call number, or appropriate manuscript collection metadata (including call number, series or accession number, box and/or folder number) as well as descriptions for bound volumes specifying the opening(s) to be displayed.
+For over three items, this information must be presented in a spreadsheet.

 - Information about exhibition catalogs and/or web versions of the exhibition.